“I’ll just have one. It’s no big deal.”

 Replacing the negative self-talk with supportive beliefs and self-talk frees up blocked positive energy.
 It puts you on a path not to destruction but to fulfillment.

-With three counseling centers, ANOCS provides therapy for those with addictions to drugs and alcohol as well as marriage counseling and relational therapy for couples and individuals.
+With counseling centers, ANOCS provides therapy for those with addictions to drugs and alcohol as well as marriage counseling and relational therapy for couples and individuals.

 *Author’s content used under license, © 2008 Claire Communications